unjs/giget/README.md

 ## Features

-✔ Multi provider support (github, gitlab and bitbucket)
+✔ Multi-provider support (GitHub, GitLab, and bitbucket)

 ✔ Super fast cloning using tarball gzip without depending on local `git` or `tar` commands.

 ✔ Works online and offline with fallback

-✔ Support extracting with subpath
+✔ Support extracting with a subpath

 ## Usage (CLI)